1. THERE WILL BE TEN NEW EPISODES

 No official release date has been announced as of yet but you won’t have to wait long to get your hands on the new episodes because HBO Max is expected to launch in Autumn 2020.

-5. BOTH BLAKE LIVELY AND LEIGHTON MEESTER ARE OPEN TO A REVIVAL
+6. LEIGHTON MEESTER IS OPEN TO A REVIVAL

 After the news dropped that a reboot was a possibility, Meester was asked by E!
 News in April 2019 if she would be open to doing Gossip Girl again to which she reponded: "No one's ever asked me.
 No one's ever talked to me about it except for in interviews, and I always say the same.
 I never say never.
 So, I don't know.
 No one's sent me that information, it's coming from you."